IABTechLab/uid2docs/docs/overviews/overview-publishers.md

 ## Implementation Resources

-The following documentation resources are available for publishers to implement UID2:
+The following resources are available for publishers to implement UID2:

 - [Web Integrations](#web-integrations)
 - [Mobile Integrations](#mobile-integrations)